-A Confusion matrix is an N x N matrix used for evaluating the performance of a classification model, where N is the number of target classes.
-The matrix compares the actual target values with those predicted by the machine learning model.
+In this article , you'll see a full example of a Confusion Matrix in Python.
+A Confusion Matrix is an N x N matrix used for evaluating the performance of a classification model, where N is the number of target classes.
+The matrix compares the actual target values with those predicted by the Machine Learning model.
 This gives us a holistic view of how well our classification model is performing and what kinds of errors it is making.

 True Positive (TP)